 This is a private tour that we can run every day.
-Please specify your preference and accommodation details.
+Please specify your preference for the start time and accommodation details.

 A Rich Introduction to the Jewish Past in Riga city.